 Mid-week a bright friend of mine reminded me that it is easier to decline an offer than to accept a gift and to receive it.
 Like when I am offered some tea at someone else’s home.
 It brought to mind how I have grown up in a society which has installed within me a social calculator whose job it is to keep track of worth—receiving something without ‘payment’ produces a feeling of debt.
 (This is what corporations bank on when they give away ‘freebees’).
 And on the other side the social calculator is supposed to calculate the ‘profit’ when I give to make sure it is ‘worth’ my time.

 Although, I know Free Farming is about giving the gift of food to everyone, I also understand that it is a project of social justice in which feeding the hungry is fundamental.
 Each of these stories offered thought-provoking and differing perspectives on what Free Farming means for our community.
 Yet in contrast to the theoretical paradoxes of the classroom, these perspectives actually serve to motivate me to continue to serve the free farm stand.

 Besides needing help at the Free Farm Stand and harvesting produce at Alemany Farm or gardening at the the All in Common Garden, we are also open to people who have an idea for a great project to tack onto ours (like our Vegan Information booth needs to get up and running again or documenting local gardens of people who get plants from the Stand).
 The Free Store table at the Stand is an example of a project started by a volunteer a while back and is still going off and on today.
 Recently we had dance lessons at the Stand.
+Now that I am at the all in Common Garden on Sundays, we could use someone to give out starts and garden advice.
 I think anything positive to add to our weekly event in the park is what the world needs right now.